Maximinodotpy/articles/038 - Animations with JavaScript/_blog/article.md

 requestAnimationFrame(cb)
 ```

-Within this callback we start by once again getting the current time and with this information we calculate the progress of the animation.
-We also put this value throught the given timing function so more intresting progress values can be returned. then we call the given callback with this value so other programmers can do their thing.
+Within this callback, we start by once again getting the current time, and with this information, we calculate the progress of the animation.
+We also put this value through the given timing function so more exciting progress values can be returned.
+Then we call the given callback with this value so other programmers can do their thing.

 ```ts
 const timePassed = end - Date.now()